-Questions from drivers served with a Notice of Intended Prosecution (NIP)
+Questions from drivers served with a Notice of Intended Prosecution (NIP) / Section 172 notice

-Complete and sign the NIP appropriately and return to the address stated within 28 days.
+This should be done within 28 days.
 Failure to respond to the NIP is a serious offence which can incur a penalty of up to £1000 and 6 penalty points on your licence.

 I have sold the vehicle.
 Do I still need to respond to the NIP?

 Yes, you must still respond providing details of who you sold to and the date of sale.
 It is also advisable that you check that your details at the DVLA are correctly recorded.

 Everyone has the right to challenge an alleged offence at Court.

 After completing and returning the NIP, you will recieve either a Conditional Offer Fixed Penalty or a Speed Awareness Offer.

 If you prefer to challenge the allegation in Court you can request a Court Hearing.
 Please put the request in writing to: